asithishantha/Sakura_Science_Japan_Tour_2019_December/README.md

    “ I thought Japan is far beyond my expectations.
 By looking at Japan with my own eyes, I began to understand the importance
      of science and technology after participating Sakura Science Exchange Program.
-Also, when we think about things, and when we try to do something, we must first think about the ethics and common benefit of mankind.
+Also, I learnt that, when we think about new ideas, and when we try to do something, we must first think about the ethics and common benefit of mankind.
 I think I have broadened my horizons by participating in this program.”

      Asith Ishantha Madurawala